 When the retention period has expired, the information must be disposed of in a secure and safe way for example by using secure, locked disposal bins or by using a cross-cutting shredder.

 3.6 Management of the Information Sharing Agreement

-This Information Sharing Agreement is owned by the South Tyneside Safeguarding Adults Board (STSAB).
+This Information Sharing Agreement is owned by the STSCAP.

-The Information Sharing Agreement will be agreed by STSAB members on behalf of their organisations.
+The Information Sharing Agreement will be agreed by STSCAP members on behalf of their organisations.

-Non-compliance with this Agreement will be referred to the Chair of the STSAB.
+Non-compliance with this Agreement will be referred to the Chair of the STSCAP.

 Please note the following appendices are best practice tools.
 They are intended to support organisations and their staff in the lawful sharing of information for the purpose of safeguarding adults.
 It is recognised that individual organisations may have their own tools and guidance in place regarding: Where there are existing or alternative systems in organisations these can be used.

 Appendix 1: Information Sharing Request Form

 Click here to view Information Sharing Request Form